dojo-intro-to-programming/online-lessons/day1.md

     - Variables/functions.
     - Conditionals.
     - Loops.
-4. Predict The Output - 30min
+4. Predict The Output - 15min
     - 5 examples as a class.
-    - Split into breakout groups to predict output for remainder of class.